IMPROVE THE WORLD THROUGH SCIENCE AND EDUCATION

-H uman beings have evolved as pattern-seeking animals.
-We perceive sequences of events and we see shapes and objects seemingly organized in particular ways.
-As a consequence of this we tend to want to find a reason for that often-apparent level of organization.
+uman beings have evolved as pattern-seeking animals.
+We perceive sequences of events and we see shapes and objects seemingly organized in particular ways, and we tend to want to find a reason for that often-apparent level of organization.
 We see random sequences around us, and we have devised mental mechanisms that allow us to see them organized in patterns.
-This mechanism helped our ancestors better cope with their natural surroundings and potential dangers such as a pair of menacing eyes staring from within the foliage.
-But it did not equip them with the tools to discern when a pattern actually exists and when those patterns just seem to exist.
+This mechanism helped our ancestors better cope with their natural surroundings and potential dangers such as a pair of menacing eyes staring from within the foliage, but did not equip them with the tools to discern when a pattern actually exists and when those patterns just seem to exist.
 Thus, we think we see faces on Mars, dogs and dragons in the night sky, or the image of the Virgin Mary on the glass windows of an office building reflecting a distorted image of a nearby tree.

 We have evolved a belief engine which has given us the tools to look at nature and find explanations for everything.

+A religion is nothing more than a self-perpetuating delusion.
+It is the sum of a large array of self-replicating ideas called memes.
+A meme, as defined by the Oxford English Dictionary is “An element of a culture or a system of behavior that may be considered to be passed from one individual to another by non-genetic means, especially imitation.”
+To this definition we should add inculcation, as memes are transmitted and propagated by imitation as well as inculcation.
 A group of memes that “work together” towards a “common” goal, such as a religion, a constitution or a set of social norms such as the “rules” of courtship is called a memeplex.
 Memes are a form of thought contagion because they change our conventional understanding of human beings as capable of creating original ideas and/or acquiring them, to the notion that ideas acquire people.
-Because of the pernicious effects of religions, as well as their memetic makeup, they can be considered a virus of the mind (to use Richard Dawkins’ expression).
+Because of the pernicious effects of religions, as well as their memetic makeup, they can be considered a virus of the mind.

 A successful religious meme needs to use some or all of the following mechanisms in order to acquire a host: